JavaScript SDK and example application

 Instances of PaymentProducGroup can be retrived as shown in the fragment below.

-// The promise has fulfilled, paymentProductGroup is an instance of PaymentProductGroup
+// `paymentProductGroup` is an instance of `PaymentProductGroup`

 paymentProductGroup.paymentProductFields;